 Normally, the tenure of a car insurance policy is one year and it has to be renewed annually.
 So the add-on too will be renewed along with the main policy.

-Now that you know all about Zero Depreciation car insurance, make an informed decision about this add-on and enjoy the benefits.
+Choose an insurance company that provides comprehensive coverage and clearly spells the benefit out within the car insurance terms and conditions.
+Now that you know all about zero depreciation car insurance, make an informed decision about this add-on and enjoy the benefits.

 Click here to know the 7 major car insurance riders.
 Have a particular question?
 Ask us below!